Oestoidea/Adafruit_Python_SSD1306/README.md

 ![RPi_oleds_photo](./pics/RPi_oleds_ssd1306.png)

-## AP
+## Access Point

 1\.
 Install [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) on microSD card using Win32DiskImager utility.

 2\.
-Make a file-semaphore 'ssh' into root directory.
+Make a file-semaphore 'ssh' into root directory on flash card.

 3\.
 Plug RPi to your router and use ipscan25 utility for search the board IP.